Yaw Anokwa (@yanokwa)

 What other mobile data collection projects, social good projects, or open source projects are you involved with?

-I spend a lot of my time on ODK-related deployments and customizations.
+I contribute to all sorts of open source projects, but the vast majority of my time working on data collection or social good is spent on ODK deployments and customizations.
 Much of this work is contributed back to the core and community.

 Please share any links to public resources (e.g., resume, blog, Github) that help support your application.